Under Testing – Official Launch Coming Soon

 RiskBirbal's Insight: What Usually Goes Wrong in Rural Insurance

-Businesses often assume Rural Insurance is straightforward, but in practice, many claims become complicated due to preventable issues.
+Agricultural enterprises often assume Rural Insurance is straightforward, but in practice, many claims become complicated due to preventable issues.
 The challenges usually come from incorrect declarations, misunderstood coverage terms, or operational practices that do not align with insurer requirements.
-RiskBirbal identifies and addresses these blind spots early, so your business remains protected throughout the policy lifecycle.
+RiskBirbal identifies and addresses these blind spots early, so your agricultural operations remain protected throughout the policy lifecycle.

 1

-Many businesses declare values based on invoice value without freight & insurance, outdated estimates, or guesswork.
+Many agricultural businesses declare values based on outdated estimates or guesswork.
 During a claim, this leads to proportionate deductions and partial settlements.

 2

-Insurers need precise details of transit routes and modes.
-Even small changes in route—like high-risk areas—can affect coverage validity.
+Insurers need precise details of cultivation area, crop variety, and farming practices.
+Even small discrepancies can affect coverage validity.

 3